Horrors of Spider Island: Production

 The film was shot between October and November 1959 on location in Yugoslavia.
 Georg Krause, who previously shot Stanley Kubrick's 1957 anti-war classic Paths of Glory, served as the cinematographer, with Heidi Genée editing.

 Release

 The film was shown in Berlin on April 16, 1960.
-Pacemaker Pictures distributed the film in the United States, originally under the title It's Hot in Paradise in March 1962 with an 86-minute running time.
-It was later released with the Horrors of Spider Island title as part of a double feature with The Flesh and the Fiends in November 1965 with a 75-minute running time.
+Pacemaker Pictures distributed the film in the United States in March 1962, originally under the title It's Hot in Paradise with an 86-minute running time.
+It was later released in the U. S. retitled Horrors of Spider Island in November 1965 with a 75-minute running time, as part of a double feature with The Flesh and the Fiends (1960).